Nakweile/wireguard-grafana-prometheus-loki-docker-compose/README.md

 ---
 #### Monitoring & Logging Stack with Prometheus, Loki, and Grafana

+    This version is not completely secure.

 A complete stack for container metrics monitoring and log aggregation based on Docker Compose.

 ---
 ### Stack Components